-In processing data by using multiple linear regression analysis, several stages are carried out to look for the influence between the independent variable on the dependent variable.
+The data process was done by using multiple linear regression analysis, several stages are carried out to look for the influence between the independent variable on the dependent variable.
 Based on the results of data processing using software named SPSS version 25, a summary is obtained in Table 2.

-Based on Table 2, obtained a regression model as follows:
+Based on Table 2, the regression model is as follows: